Loading...

 Educational Psychologists can provide individual or group supervision for school staff, thus providing school professionals with a trusted environment in which to review, discuss and problem solve.

-Currently Psychology4Learning has very limited availability for parent commissioned work due to the high number of contracts already placed for academic year 2023/24.
+Psychology4Learning has very limited availability for parent commissioned work.
 If a parent / carer has concerns regarding their child’s learning, please speak to your school class teacher, and / or the school SENCO, and discuss working with an educational psychologist with them first.
 They will be able to advise you on the different options.

 SEND